 1. Teaching Essential Body Management Skills

-The most well-known goal of any physical education class is to promote movement but theres more to this aspiration than breaking students out of a stationary lifestyle.
-P.E. classes teach children skills that they will use throughout their entire lives.
+The most well-known goal of any physical education class is to promote movement, but there’s more needed to help students break out of a sedentary lifestyle.
+PE classes teach children skills that they will use throughout their entire lives.

 For many younger children, physical education classes offer their first chance to learn about the relationships between nutrition, exercise, and health, while acquiring basic body management skills such as:

 - The ability to stop and start on signal

 Though these skills may not seem as crucial as literacy and numeracy, the absence of them can result in sedentary children who feel too “clumsy” to engage in any regular activity.
 After time, the inability to develop mature motor skills can cultivate sedentary adults, who struggle to achieve career goals or lack self-confidence.

 2. Promoting Physical Fitness as Fun

 Quality instruction from dedicated educators helps children develop fundamental motor patterns.
 But its also important for teaching students that being active can be a fun, natural habit.